Media & Entertainment (MAE)

 As Needed.

-An advanced sound course that explores the theoretical and applied aspects of sound in video games through conceptualization, recording, mixing, and coding for immersive environments.
+An advanced sound course that explores the theoretical and applied aspects of sound in video games through conceptualization, recording, mixing, and integration into immersive environments.

 Corequisite: None.